szabgab/perlmaven.com/sites/en/pages/is-this-ip-in-the-given-subnet.md

 The [Net::Subnet](https://metacpan.org/pod/Net::Subnet) module solves this problem.
 It exports several function, but this time we'll look only at the `subnet_matcher` function.
-It received a list of <b>IP/mask</b> pairs and returns an anonymous function.
+It received a list of **IP/mask** pairs and returns an anonymous function.
 We can assign this anonymous function to a scalar variable (`$white_list` in our example) and then use this function reference to check if a given IP address is in the defined ranges.
-The <b>mask</b> part of these expressions can be either what is called the <b>subnet mask notation</b> that looks like an IP address (for example `1.2.3.0/255.255.255.0`) or it can be a number indicating the number of significant bits. (also called <b>CIDR notation</b>) (for example `1.2.3.0/24`).
+The **mask** part of these expressions can be either what is called the **subnet mask notation** that looks like an IP address (for example `1.2.3.0/255.255.255.0`) or it can be a number indicating the number of significant bits. (also called **CIDR notation**) (for example `1.2.3.0/24`).